iamgak/graph-dashboard/README.md

 # django-chart

+## about
- it's a simple visualisation web application using django.
+ it's a simple web based visualisation application using django-framework and chartjs.
+MVT based web application that contain model of

+## technology
+Django
+Chart.js
+Js
+Python